AnaBatinovic/docker_files/ros-melodic/orb_slam3_ros_wrapper/README.md

 rosbag play MH_01_easy.bag
 ```

+If everything works fine, you can now try the different launch files in the `launch` folder.
 ### Publish Topic
 The following topics are published by each node:
 - `/orb_slam3/map_points` ([`PointCloud2`](http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/PointCloud2.html)): all keypoints being tracked.